U.S. flag

 An official website of the United States government, Department of Justice.

-Fraud Alert: Scammers Claiming to be the Office for Victims of Crime
+Fraud Alert: Scammers Claiming to be with the Office for Victims of Crime or Social Security Administration

-The Office for Victims of Crime (OVC) has received reports that our office's name is being used in government imposter scams.
-These are usually intended to convince you to send money to scammers who use our office’s name because it sounds serious and legitimate.
+The Office for Victims of Crime (OVC) has received reports that our office's name, and that of the Social Security Administration (SSA), are being used in government imposter scams.
+These are usually intended to convince you to send money to scammers who use government office names because it sounds serious and legitimate.

-We encourage the public to remain vigilant and do not provide personal identifiable information—such as a social security number—or bank account information, or money in response to these false claims.
+We encourage the public to remain vigilant and not to provide personal identifiable information—such as a social security number—or bank account information or money in response to these false claims.

 Examples of scams: